youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/system.md

 to then notify the user of the error and to provide a means for any required interaction, such as by showing a dialog.

-The return value is a handle that may be used in a subsequent call to `SbSystemClearPlatformError`.
-For example, the handle could be used to programatically dismiss a dialog that was raised in response to the error.
-The lifetime of the object referenced by the handle is until the user reacts to the error or the error is dismissed by a call to SbSystemClearPlatformError, whichever happens first.
-Note that if the platform cannot respond to the error, then this function should return `kSbSystemPlatformErrorInvalid`.
+The return value is a boolean.
+If the platform cannot respond to the error, then this function should return `false`, otherwise it should return `true`.

 This function may be called from any thread, and it is the platform's responsibility to decide how to handle an error received while a previous error